 - Chronic dry eyes: When your body doesn’t produce enough tears, or it produces low-quality tears, dry eyes may be the result.
 Prescription medication may help.

 - Eye floaters: If you see something that looks like gray specks or floating strings or spots, it might indicate a serious eye problem, like retinal detachment.

-Blurry vision may also be a sign of eye problems like glaucoma, cataracts, macular degeneration or diabetic retinopathy.
+Blurry vision may also be a sign of eye problems like glaucoma, cataracts, macular degeneration, or diabetic retinopathy.

 Blurry vision is never normal.
-You may be able to immediately correct it with glasses or contacts, or an eye exam could clue you in to a bigger issue that is important to treat as early as possible.
+You may be able to immediately correct it with glasses or contacts, or an eye exam could clue you into a bigger issue that is important to treat as early as possible.

 4. Stabbing Pain

-Stabbing pain can be one of the most invasive symptoms that sends patients to an eye doctor quickly.
+Stabbing pain can be one of the most invasive symptoms that send patients to an eye doctor quickly.
 It could be the result of something you’ve done, like improperly wearing contacts, and could be treated relatively easily.

 Stabbing eye pain could be a result of:

 - Rubbing the eye when there’s a foreign body present, like a grain of sand, can result in scratches on the cornea

 - Conjunctivitis, which is also known as “pink eye”